 It’s always nice when I get the opportunity to venture out of Edinburgh.

-Dunglass Estate is a beautiful setting for a wedding and is located near the Berwickshire town of Cockburnspath, about 40 minutes to the east of Edinburgh.
+Dunglass Estate is a beautiful setting for a wedding and is located on the eastern edge of East Lothian, about 40 minutes east of Edinburgh.

-This was my first ever commission to create Dunglass Estate wedding photos.
-Set in acres of beautiful private grounds, Dunglass Collegiate Church is a beautiful semi-ruined building, the perfect romantic setting for a wedding.
+Set on acres of beautiful private grounds, Dunglass Collegiate Church is a beautiful semi-ruined building, the perfect romantic setting for a wedding.

 Dunglass Estate Wedding Photos Gallery

-Some of my favourite Dunglass Estate wedding photos day are shared below.
+Some of my favourite Dunglass Estate wedding photos are shared below.

 Tom is an Englishman, but regardless, he became a token Scotsman for the day with all the guys wearing traditional highland kilt outfits and looking the part for a Scottish wedding!

 His beautiful bride, Katie, looked beautiful as she went down the house’s stairs before being escorted arm in arm with her proud dad across to the church.

 Tom’s uncle officiated the wedding ceremony, a perfect tribute to such a nice couple.